How to Apply

 REFERENCES

-- The Nurse Anesthesiology Specialty requires three references
+- The Nurse Anesthesiology specialty requires three references.

 TRANSCRIPTS

-- Applicants must submit transcripts from all post-secondary education institutions
+- Applicants must submit transcripts from all postsecondary education institutions

 - All transcripts must be verified by NursingCAS within 2 weeks of the application deadline.
 No exceptions.